piggydoughnut/word2pdf/README.md

 Original package can be found at https://github.com/VuongVu/word2pdf

-**word2pdf-promises** allows you to convert `doc/x` files to `pdf` files.

 I created this fork because I ran into issues when using this package for AWS Lambda, which does not support the newest node version (async/await).

-It is exactly the same, just replaces async/await with promises.

 # Install package